-- Gross Prospective Resources represent a 100% total of estimated technically recoverable oil.
-Gross volumes include volumes attributable to third parties and government and thus contain volumes which are not attributable to Interra. - 2) Company Working Interest Prospective Resources represent the fraction of Gross Prospective Resources allocated to Interra, based on their working interest in the Contractor group. - Volumes reported here are "unrisked" in the sense that no adjustment has been made for the risk that the accumulation(s) may not be discovered (i.e. no Chance of Geological Success factor has been applied). - 4) The "Risk Factor" shown in the far-right column of the table is equivalent to the Geological Chance of Success factor associated with the Prospective Resources.
+- 2) Company Working Interest Prospective Resources represent the fraction of Gross Prospective Resources allocated to Interra, based on their working interest in the Contractor group. - 3) Volumes reported here are "unrisked" in the sense that no adjustment has been made for the risk that the accumulation(s) may not be discovered (i.e. no Chance of Geological Success factor has been applied). - 4) The "Risk Factor" shown in the far-right column of the table is equivalent to the Geological Chance of Success factor associated with the Prospective Resources.
 This is the chance that exploration activities will confirm the existence of a significant accumulation of potentially recoverable petroleum.